 - Ensures that customers get the latest product model at the time of their order

-Of course, the disadvantage of LIFO is that you could end up with unsalable stock or products that have to be put on sale.
+Of course, a disadvantage of LIFO is that you could end up with unsalable stock or products that have to be put on sale.
 If you sell items with a defined shelf life, FIFO is the best inventory method, even though that can result in higher income taxes.

 How FIFO affects long-term storage costs

 “Inventory that has not been produced in a timely manner to satisfy demand is an improper use of funds,” Arnold says.
 “On the macroeconomic level, in the grand scheme of things, dollars should be deployed where they’re actually generating value.”
 He notes that companies holding too much stock are “penalizing themselves by not deploying that capital elsewhere.”

 Failing to rotate and turn over inventory can hurt your bottom line by incurring long-term storage fees.
 Some 3PLs charge higher rates for stock that stays on the shelf for more than 180 days, or more than 365 days, as an incentive for clients to optimize inventory and storage.

 For example, if the Garden Gnome online store has 50 trowels in stock and has sold a total of 150 over six months, it won’t incur long-term storage fees because its stock has turned over three times.
 That’s true even if it uses the LIFO method and a few of those trowels have been at the back of the shelf for a long time.
 On the other hand, if Garden Gnome only sold 30 trowels in 180 days, its 3PL might charge a long-term storage fee for the 20 extra trowels on hand.
 Plus, that excess stock could be a sign that the online garden shop should keep no more than (and maybe less than) 30 trowels in inventory.

 Red Stag Fulfillment helps eCommerce companies keep storage costs low